chrcit/theo-thumbnail-checker/README.md

 ## Todos
 - [ ] Upload thumbnail to some image storage and get back fresh URL to post to Discord (else Discord/Youtube use the previous cached thumbnail)
+- [ ] Post initial thumbnails as well?